Home > Health Library > Asthma During Pregnancy

 may not consider it a concern if you only have mild symptoms.
 But asthma can

-affect you and your fetus, and you should act accordingly.
+affect you and your fetus, so you should act accordingly.

 your asthma is not controlled, risks to your health include:footnote 1, footnote 2